Echeveria Runyonii [Ech-eh-VER-ee-a, Run-YON-ee-eye] is an evergreen species of flowering plants, belonging to the family Crassulaceae.

-The USDA hardiness zones of E. Runyonii are 9 to 11.
+The USDA hardiness zone of E. Runyonii is 9 to 11.

 Watering and Feeding

-Runyonii has low water needs but must be adequately watered during the summer and spring season.
+Runyonii has low water needs but must be adequately watered during the summer and spring seasons.

 It is water sensitive, which is why it is recommended to utilize the ‘soak and dry’ technique.

-Make sure the soil completely dries out between watering.
+Make sure the soil completely dries out between watering your Echeveria plant again.

 If the plant is placed outside, avoid watering during the winter season.